Career & Work

 If you decide that skating is too important to you to give up, regardless of whether you can "do it for Krishna," then it's evident that it's a material desire, although that doesn't make it evil.
 It's just what you do.

 So how can you *make* it be pleasing to Krishna?
 By dovetailing it.
 That's where you have to get creative, consult with senior devotees, and commit to your chosen way, not giving it up because of inconveniences and obstacles.
 Otherwise, you're just indulging your whims.
 To be able to dovetail anything in the service of the Lord is a method for both the very neophyte and and the very advanced devotee.
 The neophyte is too attached to give up their particular object or activity, and the advanced devotee sees everything as Krishna's energy and uses it accordingly.
-All the problems in ISKCON have resulted from devotees not being honest with themselves about which category they fall into.
+Many, many problems in spiritual movements throughout history have resulted from people not being honest with themselves about which category they fall into.
 And don't be sentimental.
 Just because you say you're doing something for Krishna, or thinking of Him in a superficial way, doesn't make it service.

 If skating is simply your desire, regulate the amount of time you skate and serve in other ways.
 But if you also feel like it's an authentic opportunity to give people Krishna, then think it through and develop a plan, and stick with the service until you break a leg or some better service comes your way.